-Make sure that areas susceptible to pressure sores are properly cushioned to avoid friction.
+Making sure that areas susceptible to pressure ulcers are properly cushioned can help avoid friction.

 There are many reasons why poor nutrition can increase the risk of pressure sores.

-For one, not eating enough can cause you to lose weight.
-People who are underweight have an increased risk of developing pressure sores due to skin thinning and reduced bone and muscle mass.
+For one, individuals who are underweight have an increased risk of developing pressure sores due to thinning of the skin and reduced bone and muscle mass.

-This complication of spinal cord injury may be common, but it’s also very much preventable.
+Pressure ulcers can be costly to treat, force you to take time off work, and can be painful or even life-threatening.
+This complication of spinal cord injury may be common, but it’s also preventable.

-By performing regular skin inspections, cushioning bony areas of the skin, maintaining a healthy weight, and making an effort to be active throughout the day, you can spot pressure ulcers early or even avoid them altogether!
+By performing regular skin inspections, cushioning bony areas of the skin, maintaining a healthy weight, and making an effort to reposition the body throughout the day, individuals can minimize their risk of developing pressure sores and improve their quality of life.